Reform Act (Canada): Procedures

-The Act amended the Canada Elections Act to require each party to designate a person or entity to approve the nominations of candidates, the original version of the bill would have stripped the party leader of the power to approve nominations, but that portion of the bill was watered down as a compromise so it could pass the House of Commons.
-As a result, the new provisions for approving candidacies still leave it open to parties to vest that power into the leader.
+The Act amended the Canada Elections Act to require each party to designate a person or entity to approve the nominations of candidates.
+The original version of the bill would have stripped the party leader of the power to approve nominations, but that portion of the bill was watered down as a compromise so it could pass the House of Commons; as a result, the new provisions for approving candidacies still allow for parties to vest that power into the leader.

-The Act also amended the Parliament of Canada Act (a part of the Constitution) to create four sets of provisions relating to:
+The Act also amended the Parliament of Canada Act to create four sets of provisions relating to: